 By Karen Kelly

-Master of Arts, European, Russian and Eurasian Studies (’00)
+Master of Arts, Central/East European and Russian-Area Studies (’00)

 In 1999, Helen Belopolsky was preparing to attend law school.